Gerfunky/TinyPixelMapper/README.md

 # TinyPixelMapper
-a Pixelmapping software for the ESP8266 for addressible LED Strips, with a OSC controll interface.
+a Pixelmapping software for the ESP32 and ESP8266 for addressible LED Strips, with a OSC controll interface.

 # Work In progress
 The SW is working this Documentation + wiki is still missing.

 # TinyPixelMapper : What is it?
-It is a PixelMapping software for a ESP8266 chip. (will be changend to also support the ESP32 in the future)
+It is a PixelMapping software for a  ESP32 and ESP8266 chip.

 The main LED driving library is FastLED.